jetbtc/diggit-chathelper/README.md

 - `!labels` - A list of labels you created
 - `!label` - A list of users you labeled
 - `!label [user] [labelname]` - Label/highlight a user. `labelname` is optional.
+- `!block` - Get info about when the last block was found.
+- `!tb` - Send info about the last block in chat. **Important:** This sends a message on your behalf.

 Examples: